-(2) The bureau of state hearings is responsible for monitoring timely compliance with decisions.
+(2) State hearings is responsible for monitoring timely compliance with decisions.

 (3) When the hearing decision orders action to be taken by a managed care plan, the managed care plan is responsible for promptly and fully implementing the decision.

-The bureau of managed health care, ODJFS, is responsible for timely compliance with decisions involving compliance by a managed care plan.
+The bureau of managed care, Ohio department of medicaid (ODM) , is responsible for timely compliance with decisions involving compliance by a managed care plan.

 (1) Decisions that order action favorable to the individual